froxxon/Linx/README.md

 *A **strong** recommendation is to test this in a lab environment, if such exist, first hand ;) This module is provided 'as is' until further notice!*

+Ever felt confused when joining a new firm about where to find things?
+Some things are known by him, her, that and/or maybe even this...
+No worries, now if you have some Windows server just idling you can quite easily gather all these pieces in one place and share the knowledge with others.
+This place would in this scenario be, you've probably already guessed it, Linx.

 ## FEATURES
 - Enable/disable use of personal themes
 - Enable/disable use of personal links/categories
 - Categorize, tag and filter links to find them fast
 - Role based Access Control for editors and admins
 - OU based access control for normal users
-- Customize some CSS in web interface
+- Customize (*some*) CSS in web interface
-- Customize regular expressiondös used to your need
+- Customize regular expressions used to your need
 - No database needed, all stored locally (*with pro's and con's coming with that approach*)
 - Support for multiple languages, currently English and Swedish
 - Fully customizable (*as long as you know your PS*)
+- Add notes and a potential contact to each link
+- And more...

 ## FUTURE CHANGES
 - None planned yet